Knabberpause/socket-messaging/README.md

 A python command line application to send messages across networks from clients to servers.

 ## Current Capabilities
--Can host server and client locally. /n
+-Can host server and client locally. \n
 -One device chat function with one message per side at once

 ## Working On